-D. Registration and Disclosure
+4. Registration and Disclosure

 Lobbying codes are mainly about disclosure.
 One reason for this is the common belief that, because lobbying is protected by the First Amendment of the U.S. Constitution, as well as equivalent language in state constitutions, it cannot be restricted, only disclosed.
 As discussed above, however, this belief is not based on judicial opinions, and it has not always been the common belief.
 It is more to the point to say that it has become increasingly unquestioned as the First Amendment has risen in stature, at least with respect to political speech.
+But most local lobbying does not involve political speech, as it is commonly understood.

 Disclosure of lobbying activities is important for several reasons.
 One is that it allows citizens to know the extent of lobbying aimed directly and indirectly at those who govern their community.
 Even when residents do not personally visit the website where this information is made available, news media and local bloggers can do this for them.
-The result is articles such as this one from the San Diego Reader, which lists the lobbying activities of one local lobbyist (later accused of campaign finance infractions), including whom he met, representing which client, on which topic, as well as a fundraiser he hosted and how much money he raised for which candidate.
+The result is articles such as one from the San Diego Reader, which lists the lobbying activities of one local lobbyist (later accused of campaign finance infractions), including whom he met, representing which client, on which topic, as well as a fundraiser he hosted and how much money he raised for which candidate.
 Over time, such information shows the patterns of communication at city or county hall, the kinds of matters lobbying seeks to influence, the extent of fundraising done by lobbyists and, combined with knowledge of outcomes, the effects lobbying has.
 What is not included in the Reader article, however, is grassroots lobbying, which can be even more important than direct lobbying, because when it comes to local matters nothing is more important than the views and participation of sizeable numbers of constituents.

-Another reason disclosure of lobbying activities is important - especially when combined with a requirement that lobbyists identify themselves, their client, and the purpose of their lobbying to every official they contact - is that it allows officials to know who is seeking to influence them and why.
-In addition, officials can see the extent of lobbying by the individuals and clients they and their staff have contact with, as well as those who pass them by to focus on others.
-Some believe the value of lobbying disclosure to government officials is as great or greater than the value to their constituents, because officials can better understand the disclosures, and they care more than citizens do.
-If more officials realized the value to them of timely lobbying disclosure, there would probably be a lot more of it.
+Another reason disclosure of lobbying activities is important - especially when combined with a requirement that lobbyists identify themselves, their client, and the purpose of their lobbying to every official they contact - is that it allows officials to know who is seeking to influence them and their colleagues, and why.
+In addition, officials can see the extent of lobbying by the individuals and clients they and their staff have contact with, as well as those who pass them by while lobbying their colleagues.
+Some believe the value of lobbying disclosure to government officials is as great or greater than its value to their constituents, because officials can better understand the disclosures and they care more about a wide range of matters than citizens do.
+If more officials recognized the value to them of timely lobbying disclosure, there would probably be a lot more of it.